bootphon/phonemizer/docs/source/python_examples.rst

    from phonemizer.punctuation import Punctuation from phonemizer.separator import Separator

-   # remove all the punctuation from the text, condidering only the specified
+   # remove all the punctuation from the text, considering only the specified
    # punctuation marks
    text = Punctuation(';:,.!"?()-').remove(text)